dfinity/motoko/doc/md/overview.md

 -   Incorporating **actor** model for canister smart contracts

--   Seamless integration of IC features
+-   Seamless integration of Internet Computer features

 -   Making most of present and future WebAssembly